nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The find feature allows HR managers to find applicants by name, allowing for a faster and more efficient way of finding and tracking specific candidates.

-#### Steps to trigger
-1. User opens the app
-2. User keys in `find KEYWORD [MORE_KEYWORDS]`
-3. The GUI will update to show a list of applicants with name containing any of the keywords.

 #### Implementation
 After the user enters the find command in the format `find KEYWORD [MORE_KEYWORDS]`, the input is passed to the `ApplicantBookParser` class which calls `FindCommandParser#parse()` which parses the keywords in the input and creates a list of keywords.

 `FindCommandParser` then creates a new instance of `NameContainsKeywordsPredicate` with this list of keywords.
 This `NameContainsKeywordsPredicate` object is then used as the parameter to instantiate a new `FindComand` object.
 `LogicManager#execute()` then calls `FindCommand#execute()` and the current applicant book is updated by calling `ModelManager#updateFilteredApplicantList()` which checks which applicant's name contains any of the keywords.

 An instance of `CommandResult` is then created which contains the message and information that will be displayed to the user.
 The GUI then updates to show this information to the user.

-#### Notes
+#### Steps to trigger

-1. The search is case-insensitive, e.g. `find JOHN` will return both john and John.
-2. The order of the keywords does not matter. e.g. `find Alice Tan` will match Tan Alice.
-3. Only the applicant name is searched.
-4. Any applicant whose name contains the sequence of characters given as the keyword will be given as a result. e.g. Ed will match both Edward and Ed.
-   Applicants matching at least one keyword will be returned (i.e. OR search). e.g. `find Ben Bobby` will return Ben Yang, Bobby Chin.
+1. User opens the app
+2. User keys in `find KEYWORD [MORE_KEYWORDS]`
+3. The GUI will update to show a list of applicants with name containing any of the keywords.

-### Design considerations
+#### Design considerations

-#### Aspect: How to find applicants
+##### Aspect: How to find applicants

 - Alternative 1: Find applicants by name using exact match search (e.g. `find Eddy` will only result in applicants whose name is Eddy)